Billiethekid/TheGym/README.md

 # TheGym
-Where I come to train and porve my skill.
+Where I come to train and imporve upon my skill.